flokapi/leetcode-explanations/arrays/README.md

 Because the occurrence of a number only matters for numbers higher than the current number, we save the occurrence of the number `i` at index `i + 1`.

 Then we compute the cumulative sum of the previous number count.
-Finally we can retrieve the values for then given numbers to build the result list.
+Finally we can retrieve the values for the given numbers to build the result list.